 Whether you do your own taxes or pay a tax accountant to do them for you, organizing all of your documents in preparation for completing your federal and state tax returns can be an overwhelming exercise and one prone to mistakes.
 As your tax situation grows more complicated, it becomes easier and easier to miss something if you wait until the last minute.

-In order to minimize the effort and risk of mistakes, I organize my tax records incrementally in real time as financial events happen over the course of the year.
+In order to minimize the effort and risk of mistakes, I organize my tax records incrementally in real-time as financial events happen over the course of the year.
 I used to do this in a paper file but now I keep my records and organize them strictly electronically (in a secure, encrypted file system).
 Once I have received all of my year-end records and the file is complete, I have everything I need to upload to my tax accountant.
 Some years, I have simply zipped up the folder and delivered it wholesale to my accountant (securely of course).

 Project Your Social Security Benefits

-When the time comes, hopefully we’ll all be able to collect our expected social security benefits.
+When the time comes, hopefully, we’ll all be able to collect our expected social security benefits.
 But how much is that?
-In case you didn’t know, you can register for a my Social Security account at https://www.ssa.gov and view your estimated future benefits based on your actual earning history.
+In case you didn’t know, you can register for a my Social Security account at https://www.ssa.gov and view your estimated future benefits based on your actual earnings history.
 This data point can be useful for retirement planning.
 Keep in mind, however, that conventional wisdom says a good retirement plan should not rely too much on social security and instead treat it as gravy (since the long-term health of the system is in doubt).

 I hope the list above proves helpful in at least some small ways — and maybe even inspires you to invent some of your own personal finance hacks.
 Let me know in the comments.